GAM-team/GAM/docs/Users-Drive-Copy-Move.md

         [updatefilepermissions [<Boolean>]]
         [retainsourcefolders [<Boolean>]]
         [sendemailifrequired [<Boolean>]]
+        [verifyorganizer [<Boolean>]]
 ```
 The files/folders specified by `<DriveFileEntity>` are referred to as `source`, `target` refers to where those files are being moved.
 The files/folders specified by `<DriveFileEntity>` are referred to as `top`; when a folder is being moved, the files/folders that it contains are referred as `sub`.

 At its simplest, you move files/folders by giving them a new name and parent location.

+When a move operation involves a Shared Drive, GAM verifies that the user is an organizer.
+Unfortunatley, this fails
+when the user is not a direct organizer but is a member of a group that is an organizer.
+Specifying
+`verifyorganizer false` suppresses the verification.

 When moving folders, you have two modes of operation: